Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 change_pause_key_clear_notes: key used with function keys to change whether the display of the currently played note is cleared when paused

-note_place: The position of all keys on the piano from left to right in note point mode

 load_sound: whether to load the sound source and play it when playing (set to False when using with the host)

 show_key: whether to show the name of the keys of the computer keyboard when playing on it